sad-spirit/pg-wrapper/docs/converter-factories.rst

         [new CompositeConverter(['id' => new IntegerConverter(), 'added' => new TimeStampTzConverter()])]
     );

-and to transparently convert the result fields using metadata returned by `pg_field_type_oid() <https://www.php.net/manual/en/function.pg-field-type-oid.php>`__.

 In the "wrapper" part of the package factory methods are called by ``Connection`` and ``PreparedStatement`` classes when converting query parameters and by ``Result`` when converting query results.
-The only methods that should be called directly are those used to set up :ref:`custom types conversion <converter-factories-setup>`, most probably for :ref:`enum types <converter-factories-enum>` and the like.
+The only methods that will be called directly are those used to set up :ref:`custom types conversion <converter-factories-setup>`, most probably for :ref:`enum types <converter-factories-enum>` and the like.